TN 20 (06-18)

 c.
 Public or private non-profit group living facility

-Title II or Title XVI disabled or blind beneficiaries or recipients who live in a public or private non-profit group living facility that serves no more than 16 residents are considered individual households (not residents of institutions) and may be eligible for SNAP if they meet certain criteria as outlined by the Food and Nutrition Act of 2008.
+Disabled or blind individuals who live in a public or private non-profit living facility that serves no more than 16 residents are considered individual households (not residents of institutions) and may be eligible for SNAP if they meet certain criteria as outlined by the Food and Nutrition Act of 2008.

 d.
 Shelter for victims of domestic violence

-Individuals or individuals with dependents who temporarily reside in a shelter for victims of domestic violence are considered one-person households.
+Individuals or individuals with dependents who temporarily reside in a shelter for victims of domestic violence are considered individual households.

 e.
 Public or private non-profit shelters for the homeless

-Residents of a public or private non-profit shelter for the homeless are considered one-person households.
+Residents of a public or private non-profit shelter for the homeless are considered individual households.

 C. Residents of commercial boarding houses

-If a resident of a commercial boarding house inquires about SNAP benefits:
+If a resident of a commercial boarding house inquires about SNAP benefits, take the following actions:

 explain that he or she may not be eligible for SNAP because of the rules concerning residents of a commercial boarding house;